Price Promise: on like-for-like holidays, we guarantee we won't be beaten on price!

 |G - (IFNN) - Toyota Rav4||£3,444|

-Prices include accommodation in rooms with private facilities on a breakfast basis; car rental for the agreed period on an unlimited mileage basis (includes semi-comprehensive insurance and no charge for additional driver); use of iDiscover iPad for the duration of the holiday with free WiFi; all airport taxes.
+Prices include accommodation in rooms with private facilities on a breakfast basis based on 2 people sharing; car rental for the agreed period on an unlimited mileage basis (includes semi-comprehensive insurance and no charge for additional driver); use of iDiscover iPad for the duration of the holiday with free WiFi.

 Prices excludes flights, travel insurance, fuel, personal expenses, tips and gratuities

 We offer a wide range of rental vehicles for this holiday provided by the local Europcar franchise.
 Our long-standing relationship with them means that our clients enjoy many exclusive benefits including priority on the newest and best appointed vehicles available on the day.

 Alternatively, consider renting a motorhome and use this itinerary as a route outline.
 You'll have complete flexibility on where you overnight, yet with the support of our excusive digital travel guide, iDiscover.

 If you book any self drive in Iceland with us you will also get free use of our exclusive digital travel guide, iDiscover.
 Your personalised itinerary is pre-loaded onto an iPad air which you will receive when you collect your hire car.
 The app allows you access to a vast travel directory featuring scenic wonders, 'must-visit' sites as well as hidden gems and activities available.
 With 4G connectivity and built in links to weather updates and road conditions, you have all the information you need for your entire trip in one handy device.

 So that we may send you a personalised quote and confirmation of availability, please click on the link below and complete our Enquiry form.
 One of our Travel Specialists will then be in touch to complete your booking or answer any further questions you might have.

 We will always offer the best price available at the time of booking and guarantee no surcharges - see our 100% Guarantee for full details.